Water Permits Division

 The time frame for LPDES permit issuance varies greatly by the facility, permit type, and the number of applications and Notices of Intent (NOIs) the Department receives at any time.
 For the most expeditious processing time, it is imperative that each application or NOI submitted be complete and correct.

-For applicants submitting a NOI for coverage under a general permit, the applicant is strongly advised to read the propective general permit prior to submitting an NOI.
-Each general permit includes deadlines for application - which vary from a minimum of 14 days up to 60 months prior to expected discharge.
+For applicants submitting a NOI for coverage under a general permit, the applicant is strongly advised to read the prospective general permit prior to submitting an NOI.
+Each general permit includes deadlines for application - which vary from a minimum of 14 days up to 6 months prior to expected discharge.
 Facilities that are proposed, new construction sites may also require an additional 30 day review period by the State Historic Preservation Officer (SHPO) prior to processing by the Water Permits Division.

 For individual permit applications, the drafting phase of the LPDES may encompass several weeks to several months depending on the complexity of the facility and if the facility is determined to be a minor or major discharger.
 Major LPDES permits require a 30 day EPA review period.
 Both major and minor LPDES permits require a minimum of a 30 day public notice period with an option for interested parties to request a public hearing.
 Per regulations LAC 33:I.1505.C, LDEQ is provided 300 days to issue a final decision for new applications.
 The "300 day rule" does not include time the Department requires to request and obtain additional information due to deficient applications, for EPA review, or for consideration of public comments.